NVIDIA/cloud-native-stack/playbooks/readme.md

 - Install the NVIDIA GPU Operator
 - Install the NVIDIA Network Operator

-### Validate NVIDIA Cloud Native Core
+### Validate NVIDIA Cloud Native Stack

-The Ansible NVIDIA Cloud Native Core validation playbook will do the following:
+The Ansible NVIDIA Cloud Native Stack validation playbook will do the following:

 - Validate if Kubernetes cluster is up
 - Check if node is up and running